Hot to Trot: Reception

 Marketing for the film featured newspaper advertisements with a promotional 1-800 number, that when called contained a several minute recorded message from John Candy (as Don the Talking Horse) telling jokes, and talking a bit about the film, including the line "Hi!
 I'm Don the Talking Horse!
-First, how's about a couple of jokes?."
+First, how's about a couple of jokes?"

+Gene Siskel numbered it among the worst films of 1988, calling the film "a stunningly unfunny film about a talking horse and – what's worse – a talking man".